-- An entity assesses whether there is objective evidence of the impairment of financial assets not measured at FVTPL.
+- An entity assesses whether there is objective evidence of impairment of financial assets not measured at FVTPL.
 When there is objective evidence of impairment, any impairment loss is recognised in profit or loss. - Objective evidence of impairment arises from loss events that have occurred after initial recognition of the financial asset that have an impact on the estimated future cash flows of the asset. - For investments in equity instruments, a significant or prolonged decline in fair value below cost is also objective evidence of impairment.
-Impairment losses on equity instruments cannot be reversed. - Impairment is assessed individually for assets that are individually significant and collectively for other assets.
-A collective assessment of impairment is also performed for assets that have not been identified as impaired on an individual basis. - The measurement of impairment depends on whether a financial asset is measured at amortised cost (i.e. classified as loans and receivables or held-to maturity) or classified as available-for-sale.
+Impairment losses on equity instruments cannot be reversed - Objective evidence of impairment is assessed individually for assets that are individually significant and collectively for other assets.
+A collective assessment is also performed for assets for which no objective evidence of impairment has been identified on an individual basis. - The measurement of impairment depends on whether a financial asset is measured at amortised cost (i.e. classified as loans and receivables or held-to maturity) or classified as available-for-sale.